Rules for ALL Studies Involving Vertebrate Animals

 5. No vertebrate animal deaths due to the experimental procedures are permitted in any group or subgroup.

-- a.
-Studies that are designed or anticipated to cause vertebrate animal death are prohibited.
+- Studies that are designed or anticipated to cause vertebrate animal death are prohibited.

 7. Students are prohibited from designing or participating in an experiment associated with the following types of studies on vertebrate animals:

-- b.
-Behavioral experiments using conditioning with aversive stimuli, mother/infant separation or induced helplessness.
+- Behavioral experiments using conditioning with aversive stimuli, mother/infant separation or induced helplessness.

 8. Justification is required for an experimental design that involves food or fluid restriction and must be appropriate to the species.
 If the restriction exceeds 18 hours, the project must be reviewed and approved by an IACUC and conducted at a Regulated Research Institution.